 Adiantum Pest or Diseases

 Adiantum raddianum plants do not get affected by any serious pests.

 When grown in pots, the uncurling fronds of the fern can get attacked by aphids.

 Special care needs to be taken with watering as excessive moisture, and stagnant water can cause a grey mold.

 On the other hand, too much exposure to sunlight or a lack of fertilizer can cause scorch marks on fronds or their paling, respectively.

 The tips of fronds turning brown is a sign of a lack of humidity.

 Despite the fact southern maidenhair fern requires high humidity consistently, which is difficult to provide in homes, it enjoys high popularity as a houseplant.

 Planted in containers, pots, or hanging baskets, place Maidenhair ferns on terraces, patios, pergolas, and even indoors to liven up the settings.
 However, try to keep them out of windy locatons.

-This North American native specimen is great on its own but it also makes a great ground cover, beautiful in a woodland garden, or in a terrarium.
+This North American native specimen is great on its own but it also makes a great ground cover with direct sun in the morning, or a beautiful addition in a woodland garden, or in a terrarium.